Sendrowski/PhaseGen/docs/reference/exponentiation_backend.rst

-.. _exponentation_backend:
+.. _exponentiation_backend:

 Exponentiation Backend
 ======================

 ``phasegen`` makes heavy use of matrix exponentiation to compute quantities of interest.
 You can choose between different exponentiation backends for this purpose.
-The default is :class:`~phasegen.expm.SciPyExpm` which uses SciPy's expm function.
-One alternative, which is often faster, especially when parallelization is enabled, is :class:`~phasegen.expm.TensorFlowExpm`.
+The default is :class:`~phasegen.expm.SciPyExpmBackend` which uses SciPy's expm function.
+One alternative, which is often faster, especially when parallelization is enabled, is :class:`~phasegen.expm.TensorFlowExpmBackend`.
 To switch to the TensorFlow backend, you need to install TensorFlow which is an optional dependency of ``phasegen`` due to its heavy weight.
 To install everything in one go, you can use

    .. code-block:: yaml